Plan: C5427 - Diploma of Interpreting (Spoken Language)

 Successful completion of an approved English proficiency test within the last two years, achieving:

-• IELTS (General): minimum band of 6 in Listening, Speaking, Reading, and Writing.
+IELTS (Academic): minimum band of 5.5 in Listening and Speaking, or;

 OR

-Successfully completed a tertiary qualification (bachelor level or higher) where the language of instruction was English and the qualification was from one of the RMIT recognised English speaking countries.
+Successful completion of a recognised year 12 equivalent to the Victorian Certificate of Education (VCE) or post-secondary education equivalent to an Australian Certificate IV level qualification or higher where the language of instruction was English and the qualification was from one of the RMIT recognised English speaking countries.

 OR